andrasq/node-qpubs/Pubsub.md

 Note that the message queues are persisted from pubsub topics, and are not written or published to directly.

+### sub = new QSubs( dirname, qpubs )

+Manage subscriptions to `qpubs` topics, queueing messages into the `dirname` directory.

+Options:
+- `reopenInterval` TBD

-### sub.openSubscription( topic, subId, [options,] callback(err) )
+### sub.openSubscription( topic, subId, [options,] [deliver(messages, ack(err)),] callback(err) )

 Manage the subscription identified by `subId`.
+Can create and listen to subscriptions.
 The subscription id must be unique, even across different topics; the topic name is present for symmetry but is used only if creating a new subscription.
 The `callback` is used to report success status.

+If provided, arrange for `deliver` to be called with batches of the messages sent to `topic`.
+When unsubscribed, store the messages in the subscription identified by `subId` for delivery later.
+The `callback` is called to report subscription success/failure.

+Batches are sent as concatenated strings, each newline terminated substring one message.
+Waiting messages are sent first, in order, oldest first.
+Serialized messages must not contain newlines.
+Separating and deserializing messages is up to the subscriber, eg with split and JSON.parse.
+The `ack` callback must be called for the messages to be consumed;
+timing out or calling `ack` with an error will cause the messages to be resent.

 `Options` control how the subscription is managed:
 - `create` ok to create the subscription.
-Default `true`, create if cannot reuse.
+Default `true`, create if does not exist.
   If this option is false the subscription must already exist.
 - `reuse` ok to reuse the subscription.
 Default `true`, use the existing.
   If this option is false it then the subscription must not already exist and `create` must be true.